ssenmosip/mosip-temp-documentation/Partner-Management-APIs.md

-PMS_MSP_005|MISP ID does not exist|MISP ID not available in database PMS_MSP_009|Failed to update MISP status|Failed to update the MISP status PMS_MSP_010|MISP status already in the requested status|MISP status already in the requested status
+PMS_MSP_005|MISP ID does not exist|MISP ID not available in database PMS_MSP_009|Failed to update MISP status|Failed to update the MISP status PMS_MSP_010|MISP status already in the requested status|MISP status already in the requested status PMS_COR_001|Missing Input Parameter - %d|Missing Input Parameter - for all mandatory attributes PMS_COR_002|Invalid Input Parameter - %d |Invalid Input Parameter - for all attributes not as per defined data definition PMS_COR_003|Could not process the request|Any Internal Error

 ### PUT /misps/{mispId}/licenseKey
 This request will activate/deactivate MISPs LK (update MISP License Key Status)